Quanosek/Quanosek/README.md

 <h1>Hey 👋 What's up?</h1>

-<p>👉 My name is Jakub Kłało and I'm a Fullstack developer from Poland.<br>😎 Creating apps and learning programming since 2021.<br>🎓 I'm studying Multimedia Engineering at the Lublin University of Technology in Poland.<br>⚙️ My studies focus on sound and image handling, as well as IoT, robotics and future technologies.<br>🪁 I'm interested in new technologies and minimalist, clean design.<br>📫 You can reach me on mail: <a href="mailto:kubaklalo@gmail.com">kubaklalo@gmail.com</a></p>
+<p>👉 My name is Jakub Kłało and I'm a Fullstack website developer from Poland.<br>😎 I've been creating apps and learning programming since 2021.<br>🎓 I'm a graduate engineer with a degree in Multimedia Engineering from the Lublin University of Technology in Poland.<br>⚙️ My studies focused on sound and image processing, as well as IoT, robotics, and emerging technologies.<br>🪁 I'm passionate about new technologies and minimalist, clean design.<br>📫 You can reach me via email: <a href="mailto:jakub@klalo.pl">jakub@klalo.pl</a></p>

-<h2>I code with 🛠️</h2>
+<h2>Technologies I work with 🛠️</h2>

-<h3>Languages and Scripts</h3>
+<h3>Programming Languages and Scripts</h3>

 <div>
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/javascript/javascript-original.svg" height="35" alt="javascript logo" />